Sonic2kDBS/long_term_memory/README.md

 - Scaling the backend.

 ## Migration Instructions
-NOTICE: If you have been using this extension on or before 04/01/2023, you should run the following steps:
+As of 04/01/2023, this repo has been converted from a fork of oobabooga's repo to a modular extension.
+You will now work directly out of ooba's repo and clone this extension as a submodule.
+This will allow you to get updates from ooba more directly.
+Please follow the following steps:
 1. Back up all your memories in a safe location.
 They are located in `extensions/long_term_memory/user_data/bot_memories/` Something like this:
 ```bash
 cp -r extensions/long_term_memory/user_data/bot_memories/ ~/bot_memories_backup_for_migration/